 The changes mainly affect people of working age.
 Most of the changes do not apply to people who have reached the qualifying age for State Pension Credit.

-The information here is about the main forthcoming changes to Housing Benefit and Council Tax Benefit.
 There are also changes happening to other benefits such as Disability Living Allowance.
 You can find more information about all the changes on the Department for Work and Pensions website at www.dwp.gov.uk/policy/welfare-reform.

+The information on this page gives some general information about the main changes to Housing Benefit and how they might affect you.
 For details of advice and support available to people affected by the changes please see the factsheet attached to this page.

 The Benefit Cap

-How the cap will work
+How the cap works

-The Government will add up how much money you get from a range of benefits including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Child Benefit, Child Tax Credit and Carer’s Allowance.
+The Government add up how much money you get from a range of benefits including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Child Benefit, Child Tax Credit and Carer’s Allowance.
 If the total comes to more than the maximum amount allowed, your Housing Benefit payments will be reduced.
-However, if you live in certain supported housing, the amount of Housing Benefit you receive will not count towards the maximum amount allowed.
+However, if you live in certain supported housing, the amount of Housing Benefit you receive does not count towards the maximum amount allowed.

 £500 per week for single parents